ashispati/InpaintNet/README.md

 This research work is published as as conference paper at ISMIR, 2019.

-> Pati, Ashis, and Lerch, Alexander and Hadjeres, Gaëtan.
-"Learning to Traverse Latent Spaces for Musical Score Inpaintning" Proc. of the International Society of Music Information Retrieval Conference (ISMIR), Delft, Netherlands, 2019.
+> Ashis Pati, Alexander Lerch, Gaëtan Hadjeres.
+"Learning to Traverse Latent Spaces for Musical Score Inpaintning", Proc. of the 20th International Society of Music Information Retrieval Conference (ISMIR), Delft, The Netherlands, 2019.

 ```
 @inproceedings{pati2017dataset,
   title={Learning to Traverse Latent Spaces for Musical Score Inpaintning},
   author={Pati, Ashis and Lerch, Alexander and Hadjeres, Gaëtan},
-  booktitle={Proc. of the International Society of Music Information Retrieval Conference (ISMIR)},
+  booktitle={Proc. of the 20th International Society of Music Information Retrieval Conference (ISMIR)},
   year={2019},
-  address={Delft, Netherlands}
+  address={Delft, The Netherlands}
 }
 ```